Nikon D5500 vs Olympus E-M10 III

 It is notable that the D5500 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the D5500 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+Both the D5500 and the E-M10 III have been discontinued, but can regularly be found used on ebay.
 The D5500 was replaced by the Nikon D5600, while the E-M10 III was followed by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Olympus E-M10 III Manual.
+Further information on the features and operation of the D5500 and E-M10 III can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So what is the bottom line?
 Is the Nikon D5500 better than the Olympus E-M10 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.